-- If a unit member meets the minimum qualifications stated in the vacancy announcement, the members name must be forwarded throughout the interview process. - Added consideration must be given to unit members.
+- If a unit member meets the minimum qualifications stated in the vacancy announcement, the members name must be forwarded throughout the interview process. - Added consideration must be given to full time unit members and salaried part time faculty.

 Conflict of Interest